Our grading system explained

 Read an account of reaching the summit of Kilimanjaro in our blog article - An interview with Harry - Mountain Kingdoms’ Operation Assistant.

 Away from Kilimanjaro, Tanzania has some of the best safari parks in all of Africa including the Ngorongoro Crater, Lake Manyara and Serengeti National Park.
-Here you can see numerous creatures, both great and small, as well as a myriad of exotic birds.
-On our Serengeti Walking Safari in Style you can enjoy amazing, wildlife encounters as you explore a wilderness area of the Serengeti on foot, combined with luxury tented camps and first class service.
+Here you can see numerous creatures, both great and small, as well as a myriad exotic birds.
+Take a look at our Tailor Made Tanzania options to find out where you can enjoy amazing wildlife encounters.

 And at the end of an exciting trek or safari the sumptuous white sands of Zanzibar offer the chance to extend your holiday in Tanzania, relax in style and reflect on a truly unforgettable experience.View our holidays here